-There is a veritable avalanche of information about 90-day plans online.
+There is an avalanche of information about 90-day plans online.
 These plans usually include basics such as establishing goals and trimming the business fat.
 Unfortunately, so many 90-day plans either never materialize or they fall by the wayside and ultimately fail.

 What I have found to be the main reason why they fail is that the motivation for having one in the first place is weak.
 In other words, you should be really clear about why you want a 90-day plan for your business in the first place.